cjbond12/ECE287-Final/README - Copy.md

 ### 4. **VGA Display Integration**:
    - Supports **320x240** and **160x120** resolutions.
 (I haven't tested 160x120 at all)
-   - Color coding is based on the iteration count, with customizable palettes: (Gets to
+   - Color coding is based on the iteration count, with customizable palettes: (Gets to roughly 50 iterations)
      - Low iterations: Black and Blue.
      - Higher iterations: Green, Cyan, Purple and White.
    - Implements a double-buffered approach for seamless updates.